xolox/python-rsync-system-backup/docs/howto/encrypted-usb-disk.rst

 There are several ways to install `rsync-system-backup`, for example::

- # Make sure pip (the Python package manager) is installed.
+ # Make sure pip (the Python package manager) and related packages are installed.
- sudo apt-get install python-pip
+ sudo apt-get install python-{pip,pkg-resources,setuptools}

  # Use pip to install the Python package we need in /usr/local.
 The
  # executable will be available at /usr/local/bin/rsync-system-backup.